clarin-eric/VirtualCollectionRegistry/doc/README.txt

 Add no trailing slash.
 You can verify this by checking the service links in the help page of the running application.

+BETA MODE:

+Add the following context parameter (typically to the global context.xml file):

+    <Parameter name="eu.clarin.cmdi.virtualcollectionregistry.beta_mode"
+             value="true"
+             override="false"/>

+Set the value "true" to enable beta mode or "false" to disable beta mode.
+Defaults to "false" if this parameter is not provided.

 ADMINISTRATOR USERS:

 Add the following context parameter: